literedmore/litered/INSTALL.md

-Building LiteRed
+Building LiteRedMoreMore
 ================

-See doc/build-*.md for instructions on building the various elements of the LiteRed reference implementation of LiteRed.
+See doc/build-*.md for instructions on building the various elements of the LiteRedMoreMore reference implementation of LiteRedMoreMore.